alanmitchell/bmon-website/guide/use-data.md

 as delta-T) is related to how much heat is delivered to the space as the hydronic fluid circulates.

-{: #image19}*Sensors Over Time Plot with Supply, Return, and Outdoor Temperature Can Show if an Outdoor Reset is Working*{: .small_text}
+*Sensors Over Time Plot with Supply, Return, and Outdoor Temperature Can Show if an Outdoor Reset is Working*{: .small_text}{: #image19}
 ![]({{ site.baseurl }}/assets/guide/use-data/image19.png)
 <br>